Paicines Ranch Vineyard

 - Provided on-site fertility in the form of high-quality dung and urine, eliminating the need to haul in compost or other fertilizers.
 2

 Utilizing UC Cooperative Extension Sample Costs to Produce Organic Wine Grapes (Cabernet Sauvignon) North Coast Region (2005), Mulville calculated the savings per acre in his trial as follows: $112 – hand suckering, $116– weeding, $62 – mowing/disking, $68 – fertilizing, and $33 –irrigation, for a total savings of $391 per acre.
-Other growers in California, New Zealand and Australia also verified these figures.
+If the additional yield was actually due to these methods and not just to the year’s favorable climate, then that would increase the return on these practices.

+This savings is offset by costs associated with the sheep.
+He calculated the annual cost of the electric deterrent system at $96 per acre.
 The cost of the sheep themselves depends on whether they are rented, borrowed, or purchased.
 You could buy sheep (and later sell them), run a neighbor’s sheep, or hire someone to custom graze.3 But the sheep must be managed to prevent overgrazing and excessive trampling in the vineyard.
-Depending on which option you choose, the use of sheep can either bring in additional income, allow you to break even or be an added expense.

-When he started the trial in Sonoma he did not expect the water savings, which was the biggest surprise.
-But with permanent cover you get better infiltration of rain, and less run-off.
+When he began the trial in Sonoma he did not expect the water savings, which was the biggest surprise.
+He credits these savings to the permanent cover provided by the cover crops, which increases infiltration of rain, and reduces run-off.
 Trying to mimic nature led to unanticipated benefits.